gabrielfalcao/HTTPretty/README.md

 ## rotating responses

-same URL, same request method, the first request return the first HTTPretty.Response, all the subsequent ones return the last (status 202)
+Same URL, same request method, the first request return the first HTTPretty.Response, all the subsequent ones return the last (status 202).

+Notice that the `responses` argument is a list and you can pass as many responses as you want.

 ```python
 import requests